-System of Quality Management roles To enable the design, implementation and operation of EY Thailand System of Quality Management, individuals are assigned to SQM roles.
+System of Quality Management Roles

+To enable the design, implementation and operation of Singapore System of Quality Management, individuals are assigned to SQM roles.
 The individuals in these roles have the appropriate experience, knowledge, influence and authority, and sufficient time to fulfill their System of Quality Management roles and are accountable for fulfilling their responsibilities.
-SQM roles and responsibilities are defined in the Global SQM policies to drive consistency in the execution of the EY Thailand System of Quality Management.
+SQM roles and responsibilities are defined in the Global SQM policies to drive consistency in the execution of the EY Singapore System of Quality Management.

 Key roles within the System of Quality Management include:

-Ultimate responsibility and accountability: The Country Managing Partner is the individual assigned ultimate responsibility and accountability for the System of Quality Management including concluding on its effectiveness.
+Ultimate responsibility and accountability: The Country Managing Partner is the individual assigned ultimate responsibility and accountability for the

+System of Quality Management, including concluding on its effectiveness.

 Operational responsibility for the System of Quality Management: The Country Assurance Managing Partner is the individual assigned operational responsibility for the System of Quality Management.
 This includes recommending the System of Quality Management annual evaluation conclusion to the Country Managing Partner.
 A SQM Operational Committee has been formed, chaired by the Country Assurance Managing Partner.
 The purpose of the SQM Operational Committee is to oversee the operational responsibility of the System of Quality Management.
-The SQM Operational Committee includes the Country Assurance Managing Partner, other service line executives (Tax, Consulting and Strategy and Transactions), functions leaders (Independence, Risk Management, Talent, Professional Practice, Assurance Quality Enablement).
+The SQM Operational Committee includes service line leaders (Tax, Consulting and Strategy and Transactions), functions leaders (Independence, Risk Management, Talent, Professional Practice, Assurance Quality Enablement and General Counsel Office) and leaders from the FSO (FSO Assurance Service Line Leader and FSO Managing Partner or Market Leader, FSO Professional Practice, FSO Quality Enablement).

 Operational responsibility for compliance with independence requirements: The Country Independence leader is the individual assigned operational responsibility for compliance with independence requirements.

 Operational responsibility for monitoring the System of Quality Management: The Country Professional Practice Director is the individual assigned operational responsibility for monitoring the SQM.
 This includes concurring with or proposing changes to the recommended System of Quality Management annual evaluation conclusion.
 A SQM Oversight Committee has been formed, chaired by the Country Professional Practice Director.
 The purpose of the SQM Oversight Committee is to oversee the monitoring processes and activities of the System of Quality Management.
-The SQM Oversight Committee includes the Country Professional Practice Director, Assurance Quality Enablement Leader, Country Independence Leader, and Risk Management Leader.
+The SQM Oversight Committee includes Service Line Quality Leaders (Tax, Consulting and Strategy and Transactions), Assurance Quality Enablement Leader, Country Independence Leader, Risk Management Leader, Talent Leader, FSO Service Line Leaders, FSO Professional Practice Director and FSO Quality Enablement Leader.